-Welsh Club meets on Monday after school and is led by Miss.
-Lewis.
+Welsh Club meets one day after school.
 In this club, the children enjoy speaking Welsh and have fun using the Welsh language in games and hands-on activities.

-Debating Club and Writing Club meet after school on Thursdays.
-In Writing Club, the children have the opportunity to write for different purposes and audiences as well as to use their imaginations when entering competitions such as Radio 2's 500 Words Story competition.
-In Debating Club, the
+Debating Club and Writing Club meets one day after school.
+In Writing Club, the children have the opportunity to write for different purposes and audiences as well as to use their imaginations when entering competitions such as